AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

 .. code:: error
   :font-size: tiny

-  error[E0117]: only traits defined in current crate can be implemented for types defined outside crate
+  error[E0117]: only traits defined in the current crate can be implemented for types defined outside of the crate

 -------------
 Supertraits